spark-c/sparksnotes/sparksnotes/Model Your Models With Factory Boy (Setting Up Chained One-To-Many Relationships).md

 (Quoted from the [factory-boy documentation](https://factoryboy.readthedocs.io/en/stable/))

 Essentially, rather than having to build your test objects from scratch, or maintain a database full of test data -- Factory-Boy can do the heavy lifting for you!
-Once configured, the tool will create test objects with randomly generated test data (any detail of which you can override with custom values when you call for the object to be generated).
+Once configured, the tool will create test objects with randomly generated test data (any detail of which you can override with custom values when you call for the object to be made).

 For newer users like me, the setup can be a bit daunting though!
-Correctly configuring the relationships caused some grief.
+Configuring the relationships caused some grief.
 I'd like to walk you through the pattern I've settled on (for the moment), so that you may have a nicer starting point on your project.

 These are the relevant libraries I'm using:
 - factory-boy